microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/3-build.md

     .
 ```

-The build of the Docker container takes very long as the source code is first uploaded and then the
+The build of the Docker container takes a very long time.
+The source code is first uploaded and then
-build of a quite big windows container starts.
+a quite large windows container starts building before the app is built.
 However the complete output should look similar to:

 ```text
 Packing source code into tar to upload...